functionland/blog/photos-intro-dev-to/README.md

 # Google Photos open-source alternative with React Native

 Greetings fellow DEVs!
-You've probably heard the news about Google Photos becoming a paid service as of yesterday.
+You've probably heard the news about Google Photos becoming a paid service as of this month.
 We were eying this date for a while and been preparing something that we think is kinda cool.
 Photos UI in all its glory ported to React Native!
 Here's a peek:

-github
+TODO: GIF

+TODO: github, give it a start, there's gonna be Kickstarter , subscribe to mailing list, assume reader stops here

 This is still at prototype stage and not ready for prime time, but we wanted to share early to hear your valuable feedback and hopefully have those of you who